 As an independent thinker and sense-maker, I look at the world through different prisms, constantly asking Why is it like that and not like this?
 So it was perhaps inevitable that making people pause and think and helping them to create meaning out of what they see and experience would become the backbone of my work.

-“My curiosity is fluid and boundless; from developmental psychology, cognitive science and social anthropology to philosophy, architecture and art.
-I am also a practising Stoic and express all these things and their connections through my work as an executive coach, thinking partner and facilitator of deep and meaningful conversations.”
+“My curiosity is fluid and meandering from developmental psychology, cognitive science and social anthropology to philosophy, architecture and art.
+I am also a practising Stoic and express all these things and their connections through my work as an executive coach, thinking partner and facilitator of good conversations.”

 ∆ Varied, multilayered and polymorphic is a translation of ‘Varius Multiplex Multiformis,’ the title of the second chapter of Memoirs of Hadrian, a novel by the Belgian novelist and essayist Marguerite Yourcenar about the life and death of the Roman Emperor Hadrian (76–138 AD).

 I live in the Netherlands but work across Europe.
 So regardless of where you are, if you want to know more about my work or explore working together, let’s start a conversation.
 We could go for a walk or visit a museum if distance allows.
 But there is always time for an unhurried (online) conversation.